ballerina-platform/module-ballerina-url/README.md

 The Ballerina URL module facilitates APIs to encode and decode a URL or part of a URL.

-For more information go to [The URL Module](https://docs.central.ballerina.io/ballerina/url/latest).
+For more information, go to the [URL module](https://docs.central.ballerina.io/ballerina/url/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).